Here’s Talkable’s list of Top 7 ideas for referral programs that work better than your competitors’. Real shops, and real examples.

 The campaign is clearly trying to build a community of moms around the brand since expectant mothers are the people most likely to share referral links for Willow’s product, which is a device allowing them to operate their breast pump remotely and track their volume of milk output.

-[Check out Talkable’s case study on how Outdoor Research successfully built a community around their brand. building a community around the brand ]
+[Check out Talkable’s case study on how Outdoor Research successfully built a community around their brand]

 People take supplements to stay healthy, from seasonal vitamins for hair, skin, and nails to sports supplements to get stronger while training.
 The Food and Drug Administration reports that 3 of every 4 American consumers now take dietary supplements on a regular basis.